 My son Daevyd was so fascinated with seeing Brussels Sprouts on their trunk, I just had to capture the moment.
 I knew that he would most likely enjoy them once they are roasted.

-FREQUENTLY ASKED QUESTIONS ABOUT BRUSSEL SPROUTS
+FREQUENTLY ASKED QUESTIONS ABOUT BRUSSELS SPROUTS

 Do You Wash Brussel Sprouts Before Cooking?